quic-go/docs/content/docs/http3/server.md

 ## Graceful Shutdown

 The `http3.Server` can be gracefully shut down by calling the `Shutdown`.
-This will stop the server from accepting new connections.
-It continues serving existing connections until all active requests have completed.
+The server then stops accepting new connections.
+Existing connections are served until all active requests have completed.

 ```go
 ctx, cancel := context.WithTimeout(context.Background(), time.Minute)